DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Meet with Center for Leadership and Justice partners on Zoom, 1:45-2:30pm for our progress report on Build 3.

 ## Fri 14 Oct
 - Alternative Assignment #2: Fri 14 October 12-1pm on Zoom (request link from instructor ahead of time).
-GHIAA Education Team Training with CT school finance expert Erika Haynes, to gain a foundational knowledge about the public school system and how it is funded.
+GHIAA Education Team Training with CT school finance expert Erika Haynes, to gain a foundational knowledge about the public school system and how it is funded. data
 - See also Alternative Assignment guidelines

 ### Tue 18 Oct